elastic/e2e-testing/metricbeat-tests/README.md

 // the function must return error, so that the test fails if the redis service is not run func redisIsRunningForMetricbeat(redisVersion string, metricbeatVersion string) error {
-  // build the object holding the configuration to run a Docker service for the integration module redisService := serviceManager.Build("redis", redisVersion, false)
+  // build the object holding the configuration to run a Docker service for the integration module redisService := serviceManager.Build("redis", redisVersion, true)

   // network alias to enable network discovery: metricbeat will use this as the service to monitor redisService.SetNetworkAlias("redis_" + redisVersion + "-metricbeat_" + metricbeatVersion)